-T his year in celebration of the Year of the Tiger, WWF-Singapore presents life-sized tiger sculptures designed by fine artists around the world to bring attention to the rapid decline in tiger populations across Southeast Asia.
-The project will raise awareness of biodiversity in the region by using the tiger as a key indicator, whilst showcasing the works of local and international artists.
-Chris Westbrook, creative director and curator of the 2022 Tiger Trail, discusses how he and WWF-Singapore united artists from around the world to further the shared mission of wildlife conservation.
+T his year in celebration of the Year of the Tiger, WWF presents life-sized tiger sculptures designed by fine artists around the world to bring attention to the rapid decline in tiger populations across Southeast Asia.
+The goal of the project is to raise awareness of biodiversity in the region by using the tiger as a key indicator, whilst showcasing the works of local and international artists.
+Earlier in March, Sotheby's spoke to Chris Westbrook, creative director and curator of the 2022 Tiger Trail, to discuss how he and WWF were able to unite artists from around the world in the shared mission of wildlife conservation.

 Tell us about your work on the Tiger Trail.
 How did you become involved with the mission of wildlife conservation?